BartMassey/sd/README.md

   pretty well: you can also choose the always popular L2 norm or the Linf norm.

+* You can choose to use only some of the bases to form the spectrum, with the rest having zero prevalence.
+This "sparse" spectrum could be further optimized through greedy basis pursuit — see Future Work below.

 * You can specify saving your analysis files to the current directory for later use.